dart-archive/www.dartlang.org/src/site/articles/reflection-with-mirrors/index.markdown

 </aside>

-Because the size of web applications needs to be kept down, deployed Dart applications may be subject to tree shaking and minification.
+Because the size of web applications needs to be kept down, deployed Dart applications may be subject to minification and tree shaking.
-_Tree shaking_ refers to the elimination of source code that isn’t called;
+We discussed minification above;
-we discussed minification above.
+_Tree shaking_ refers to the elimination of source code that isn’t called.
 Both of these steps cannot generally detect reflective uses of code.

 Such optimizations are a fact of life in Dart,